Non i.i.d. data#

 We will use a decision tree regressor that we expect to overfit and thus not

 generalize to unseen data.
-We will use a ShuffleSplit
+We use a ShuffleSplit

 cross-validation to